 Techniques for Standard Infrared Roku Remotes

-The standard Roku remote uses an infrared beam to send signals to the device.
-If the above steps didn’t work, try these:
+Since the standard Roku remote uses an infrared beam to send signals to the device, try the following steps:

-- Point the remote at the Roku box and press buttons.
-Watch the front of the box as you do so.
-If the status light flashes as the box sees the infrared commands, then your remote is functioning and the issue is with the box.
-If the status light does not flash, then the issue is with the remote.
+- Point the remote at the Roku box and press a few buttons.
+Watch the front of the device as you do so.
+If the status light flashes on the device, the issue is likely with the box.
+The problem is probably with the remote if the status light does not blink.

 - Check your line of sight from the remote to the box.
-Infrared signals require an unobstructed line of sight in order to function.
+Infrared signals require an unobstructed line of sight to function.

-- Place the Roku remote directly in front of the box and press a button.
-If the batteries are low but not empty, the strength of the beam may be enough to reach the box.
+- Place the Roku remote directly in front of the box, then press a button.
+If the batteries are low but not empty, the strength of the beam may be enough to reach the device.
 Change the batteries if it works.

-- Try the mobile app to make sure it is the remote that’s not working, and not the box.
+- Try using the mobile app to see if the remote is not working.

-If the box does not see the remote signal and the mobile app works, you have a faulty remote.
-If you can borrow a remote for the time being, go ahead, but it will be for the best if you replace the remote quickly.
+You have a faulty remote if the box does not see the remote signal and the mobile app works.
+If you can borrow a remote for now, go ahead, but it would be best to replace it ASAP.

-If the box sees the signal and flashes the status light, there is an issue with the box.
-If this is the case, I would suggest a factory reset of the Roku device.
-This is a process of last resort, but if you have proven the remote to work and the box is not acting on the signal its receiving, it may be your only option.
-This is especially true if the box will not respond to the mobile app, either.
+If you see the Roku device flashing when you press a button on the remote, the remote is not the problem.
+If this is the case, try a factory reset of the Roku device.
+This process is a last resort, but if you’re sure the remote works and the box isn’t responding, it may be your only option.
+This scenario is especially true if the device doesn’t respond to the mobile app.

 Techniques for Enhanced Roku Remotes

-The Enhanced Roku remote uses Wi-Fi instead of infrared, so it needs a couple of extra steps for troubleshooting.
-Try the steps above and then:
+Since the enhanced Roku remote uses Wi-Fi instead of infrared, it needs some extra steps for troubleshooting.
+Try the following:

-- Re-pair the remote by removing the batteries, turn off the Roku, leave it a second or two, and then power on the Roku.
+- Pair the remote again by removing the batteries, turning off the Roku, leaving it a second or two, and then powering the Roku on again.
 Once the Home screen appears, replace the batteries in the remote.
-Press and hold the Pairing button underneath the remote or in the battery compartment until you see the pairing light flash.
-Wait 30 seconds or so for everything to sync up and then retest.
+Press and hold the “Pairing” button underneath the remote or in the battery compartment until you see the “pairing light” flash.
+Wait for 30 seconds or so for everything to sync up, then retest.

-If the box responds to the Roku Controller App and not the Enhanced Roku remote and you have performed the troubleshooting steps in this guide, it is possible that you need a new remote.
-Retry these troubleshooting steps a couple of times first, just to make sure.
-If you have a buddy with a Roku, try swapping remotes temporarily to test.
-This will prove beyond doubt which device is at fault.
+If the box responds to the Roku Controller App (not the Enhanced Roku remote), and you have performed the troubleshooting steps in this guide, you may need a new remote.
+Retry the steps several times to ensure that the remote is the problem.
+If you have a buddy with a Roku, try swapping remotes temporarily to test functionality.

-Here are a few additional tips to remedy your Roku remote problem in a pinch.
+Here are additional tips to remedy your Roku remote problem in a pinch.

 - Perform a power drain on your Roku remote.
-Remove the batteries, press and hold any button on the remote for 10-30 seconds, and then reinsert the batteries and test the remote again.
-Sometimes a short can occur in electronics from aberrant charge buildup in circuit components, this can fix it.
+Remove the batteries, press and hold any button on the remote for 10-30 seconds, and then reinsert the batteries and test the remote.
+Sometimes a short can occur in electronics from aberrant charge buildup in components.

-As you can see, the techniques for troubleshooting and fixing a Roku remote are pretty standard to all remotes, with the exception of using the Roku app or device menu.
-You start with the obvious problem of faulty batteries or an obstruction of signal between the remote’s IR transmitter and the TV’s receiver and go from there.
+As you can see, the techniques for troubleshooting and fixing a Roku remote are pretty standard for all remotes, except for using the Roku app or device menu.
+You start with checking for faulty batteries or a signal obstruction between the remote’s IR transmitter and the Roku’s receiver then you go from there.